burakgizlice/burakgizlice.github.io/archetypes/posts.md

     alt: "<alt text>"             # Alt text
     caption: "<text>"             # Display caption under cover
     relative: false               # To use relative path for cover image, set this to true
-    hidden: true                  # Hide on the single page, but show on list?
+    hidden: false                 # Hide on the single page, but show on list?
 series: ["Series Name"]           # Groups posts together (e.g., "DevLogs")
 ---